 In the winners bracket, Winterset will square off against Fort Dodge and North Scott will compete against Norwalk today.

 In the consolation bracket for Class 5A, Bettendorf defeated Valley 8-3 and last year’s champion Waukee Northwest won against Ankeny 6-4.

 In the winners bracket, Ankeny Centennial will face off against Southeast Polk and Muscatine will take on Pleasant Valley today.

 Mt.
 Pleasant Basketball

 The Panther Hoopla basketball camp has been moved from Mt.
-Pleasant High School to the Middle School today due to the air condition project at the high school.
+Pleasant High School to the Middle School for today and tomorrow due to the air condition project at the high school.